Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Study Notes/Intermediate SQL.md

 >         ON UPDATE CASCADE
 > );
 > ```
->

-This ensures that every dept_name in the course table exists in the department table.
+>This ensures that every dept_name in the course table exists in the department table.
 If a department is deleted, the dept_name in course becomes NULL.
 If a department name is updated, it's automatically updated in the course table too.

+---
 <br>

 # Data Types